ellenmellon/INSCIT/README.md

 4. [Citation](#citation)

 ## Data
-We provide the train and dev sets of INSCIT at the `./data` folder.
-Test set is currently being hid for the purpose of a potential leaderboard, and **we will post updates soon**!
+We provide the train, dev and test sets of INSCIT at the `./data` folder.

 Each data file contains task examples in each conversation, where each example maps to an agent turn and has the following format. "*context*" contains the dialogue history of alternating user and agent utterances. "*prevEvidence*" contains information of evidence passages used in the previous agent turns. "*labels*" contains annotated agent turns with three elements: response type, response utterance and evidence passages.
 Each example has one or two annotations in the "*labels*" field.
 Annotation details can be found in Section 4 in the paper.
 Each evidence passage comes with "*passage_id*" (format: `Wiki_article_name:passage_position`), "*passage_text*" and "*passage titles*" (document title and all parent section titles).
 We also provide information of the seed article used for triggering the start of each conversation.
 Example:
 ```